 This is my entry in the Box Office Jocks Blogathon hosted by Dubism and Return to the 80's

-Second only to football, for me, is baseball.
+When it comes to movies about sports, second only to football, for me, is baseball.
 Known as "America's pastime, baseball has a history that dates back to before any of you were even born.
 And it even has enjoyed a heyday when even football was just the new upstart on the block.
-Baseball was more commonly referenced in the 4o's and 50's on old radio shows which I think proves it being more popular and well-known than football in it's day.
+Baseball was more commonly referenced in the 40's and 50's on old radio shows which I think proves it being more popular and well-known than football in it's day.

 You gotta admit that if you ask someone to name the greatest sports players of all time, many on the list will be baseball players.
 Just off the top of my head I think of Babe Ruth, Lou Gehrig and from my own childhood and adult years, Hank Aaron, Johnny Bench, Roger Clemens, etc.